 Molds can be found almost anywhere; they can grow on virtually any organic substance, as long as moisture and oxygen are present.
 There are molds that can grow on wood, paper, carpet, foods, and insulation.
 When excessive moisture accumulates in buildings or on building materials, mold growth will often occur, particularly if the moisture problem remains undiscovered or unaddressed.
-It is impossible to eliminate all mold and mold spores in the indoor environment.
-However, mold growth can be controlled indoors by controlling moisture indoors.
-A lot of people think bleach is the best way to a control a moldy mess but this is not necessarily true; the key to mold control is moisture control.
-According to the Environmental Protection Agency there are certain steps you can take to help prevent growth.
+It is impossible to eliminate all mold and mold spores in the indoor environment, however mold growth can be controlled indoors by controlling moisture found there.

 - Fix leaky plumbing and leaks in the building envelope as soon as possible.